mjhea0/express-testing-mocha-knex/README.md

 $ node test/generate.test.data.js
 ```

-You should a new fixture file called *test.data.json* in the "test" folder.
+You should see a new fixture file called *test.data.json* in the "test" folder.
 The data in this file can now be used in a test.

 ### Test